zerynth/docs/docs/reference/libs/nxp/hexiwear/docs/kw40z_kw40z.md

 -	**aLight** – update the ambient light level value in percentage if passed as argument; default None;
 -	**temp** – update the temperature value (uint_16) if passed as argument; default None;
 -	**humid** – update the humidity value (uint_16) if passed as argument; default None;
--	**press** – update the pressure value (uint_16) if passed as argument; default None;
+-	**press** – update the pressure value (uint_16) if passed as argument; default None.

 **`send_alert()`**

-Sends alerts from Hexiwear device to the connected smartphone/tablet/pc via Bluetooth
+Sends alerts from Hexiwear device to the connected smartphone/tablet/pc via Bluetooth.

 **`toggle_adv_mode()`**